asaurasieu/UFCF8P-15-M-Iot-systems-MicroBit/README.md

 - tiny-AES-c (`tiny-AES-c/`): lightweight AES-256 implementation used for encrypting and decrypting the 16-byte command block (ECB mode).
 - Light MD5 (`Light-MD5/`): small MD5 library used for generating the derived private key (DPK) in `DPK.cpp`.
-- PicoSha2 (`PicoSHA2/`): header-only SHA-256 implementation, used in `makeKey` to compute the SHA-256 hash as the first stage of key derivation.
+- PicoSha2 (`PicoSHA2/`): header-only SHA-256 implementation, used in `makeKey` to compute the SHA-256 hash as the first stage of key generation.